Floral Preservation

 How it works.....

-Once I have the flowers, the process of drying them starts immediately.
-However, the entire process from drying and pressing, carefully arranging the flowers and eventually returning the final piece to you can take anywhere between a few weeks up to a few months to be complete.
-This all depends on the types of flowers, the size of the piece you would like made, as well as my availability.
+As it gets closer to the date of your event, I will contact you to finalize the rest of the details.
+Once I have the flowers, I get started drying them immediately.
+However, the entire process from drying and pressing, carefully arranging the flowers and eventually returning the final piece to you can take anywhere between a few weeks up to a month to be complete.
+I may need a little extra time if I have other bouquets that I'm working on at the same time or if your bouquet includes larger, more time-consuming flowers to dry such as dahlias and sunflowers.

 I offer different sizes of arrangements as well as frames, but I can also use a frame that you already have or would like me to order for you.
-I typically use simple white or black frames and after you let me know the types of flowers you plan on having I can help recommend a size for the final piece according to how large the flowers are after drying.
+After I get everything framed and ready for you I will send you the final invoice and make plans for either shipping, delivering it personally, or having you pick it up.

 Frequently asked questions........